 Preheat the oven to 350 F. Prepare a 9-inch square baking dish by spraying it lightly with pan spray or greasing it with butter.

 In a medium-sized saucepan over low heat, melt the butter.

 Add flour and whisk to create a roux.
 Slowly pour in the milk, stirring continually to incorporate the liquid.

 Add corn, sugar, salt, and pepper.
 Mix well, and cook for 5 minutes.

 Crack the eggs into a small bowl and whisk until they're well-beaten.

 Remove the pan containing the corn mixture from heat and add the beaten eggs.
 Pour into the prepared baking dish.

 Cook for 25 minutes, or until the center of the casserole is firm.

-- Easy Jiffy Mix Cheddar Version Grease a 9-inch square baking pan and heat the oven to 350 degrees F. In a bowl, beat 2 large eggs.
+- Easy Jiffy Mix Cheddar Version: Grease a 9-inch square baking pan and heat the oven to 350 F. In a bowl, beat 2 large eggs.
 Stir in one can of cream-style corn, one of whole-kernel corn and stir to combine thoroughly.
 Stir in 1 box of Jiffy cornbread mix,1/2 teaspoon of salt, 1/3 cup of melted butter, and 1 cup of shredded cheddar cheese.
 Bake in the preheated oven for 25 to 30 minutes, or until the casserole is set and browned.

-- Southwest corn casserole: Dice one white yellow and one bell pepper and saute them in 1 tablespoon butter before beginning the remainder of the recipe.
+- Southwest Corn Casserole: Dice one white yellow and one bell pepper and sauté them in 1 tablespoon butter before beginning the remainder of the recipe.
 Set aside and add at the same time as the corn, along with a 4-ounce can of diced green chilies.
 Top the casserole with 1 cup of shredded Monterey Jack cheese.